brianbauer42/NDOilGasScraper/README.md

 # NDOilGasScraper
 Scrapes North Dakota oil and gas data from https://www.dmr.nd.gov/oilgas/

-You will need to have your own credentials for that website
+You will need to have valid credentials for that website.